wkrzywiec/wkrzywiec.github.io/content/posts/049_java-series-flatmap/index.md

     .forEach(list -> children.addAll(list));
 ```

 But it has a drawback too.
-Let's say that once we get a list of all `Child` objects we would like to modify them, aggregate them, or do some calculations.
-Most of it can be achieved with a Java stream.
-Unfortunately, the `forEach()` method in the above example is ending the stream processing, which makes it impossible to process `Child` records in the same stream.
+Let's say that once we get a list of all `Child` objects we would like to modify them, aggregate, or do calculations on them.
+Ideally it would be good to perform those action in the same stream.
+Unfortunately, this is not the case, the `forEach()` method in the above example is ending the stream processing, which makes it impossible to process `Child` records in the same stream.

-It would be nice to chain all operations starting from a list of `Parent` objects to the modified `Child` objects in a single stream.

 ## Solution